Darth Vader

-David Prowse physically portrayed Vader in the original trilogy, while James Earl Jones provided his voice in all of the films and some other appearances, which continues to be used as a vocal template following Jones's retirement and death.
-Sebastian Shaw portrayed Anakin unmasked and as a ghost in Return of the Jedi (1983), (Note: In later versions Hayden Christensen was digitally inserted in his place within the latter context.) while Jake Lloyd and Hayden Christensen portrayed Anakin in the prequel trilogy, with Christensen reprising the role in the series Obi-Wan Kenobi (2022) and Ahsoka (2023).
+David Prowse physically portrays Vader in the original trilogy, while James Earl Jones provides his voice in all of the films and in other media.
+Sebastian Shaw portrays Anakin unmasked and as a ghost in Return of the Jedi (1983), while Jake Lloyd and Hayden Christensen portray Anakin in the prequel trilogy, with Christensen reprising the role in the series Obi-Wan Kenobi (2022) and Ahsoka (2023).
 In the standalone film Rogue One (2016), Vader is portrayed by Spencer Wilding and Daniel Naprous.
-The character also appears in novels, comics, and video games.
+Vader also appears in novels, comics, and video games, and has become an iconic character in popular culture.
+(Note: Attributed to multiple references:)

 Creation and development

 Darth Vader

-As part of the development for the original Star Wars film, (Note: Originally titled Star Wars, it was later retitled Star Wars: Episode IV—A New Hope.)
-George Lucas hired the artist Ralph McQuarrie to create conceptual images for the characters.
+During pre-production of the original Star Wars film, (Note: Originally titled Star Wars, it was later retitled Star Wars: Episode IV—A New Hope.) its director, George Lucas, hired Ralph McQuarrie to create conceptual images for the characters.
 For Vader, Lucas asked McQuarrie to depict a "very tall, dark fluttering figure that had a spooky feeling like it came in on the wind."
 Because the script described Vader traveling between spaceships, McQuarrie suggested that he should wear a space suit.
 Lucas agreed, and McQuarrie created Vader's iconic mask by combining a full-face breathing mask with a samurai helmet.
 A 1975 production painting by McQuarrie depicts Vader engaged in a lightsaber duel with Deak Starkiller, who later became Luke Skywalker.
 Vader is shown wearing black armor, a flowing cape and a skull-like mask and helmet.
 This early design was similar to Vader's final appearance.
-The character also bears resemblance in its presentation and voice to that of the Ghost of King Hamlet in Laurence Olivier's film adaptation of Hamlet (1948).

 Working from McQuarrie's concepts, the costume designer John Mollo devised an outfit that combined clerical robes, a motorcycle suit, a German military helmet, and a military gas mask.
 The prop sculptor Brian Muir created the helmet and armor.
 The sound of Vader's breathing was created by the film's sound designer, Ben Burtt, using modified recordings of a scuba breathing apparatus.
 The sound effect is trademarked at the U.S. Patent and Trademark Office.